 The role of teachers as mentors

-Teachers are mentors in how they shape how students think about challenges and problems.
-Mentorship also relies on the right philosophy used when teaching, such as rewarding positive behavior, focusing on collaborative learning and prioritizing harmony.
+Teachers are mentors in shaping how students think about challenges and problems.
+Mentorship also relies on the right teaching philosophy, such as rewarding positive behavior, focusing on collaborative learning, and prioritizing harmony.
 Teachers need the right philosophical approach when applying for a new role and extracting maximum potential from their students.

 Teaching through empathy

 The philosophy of education focuses heavily on understanding what students feel when being taught.
 By putting ourselves in our students’ shoes, we can uncover the benefits of multisensory learning, learning tools, artifacts of teaching, and the impact of engagement.
 Through empathy, we can also find our philosophy of education.